Community service organisations (CSOs) can start their climate justice and resilience journey by adopting equitable processes.

-For instance, many CSOs already have an environmental policy and an inclusivity policy, or they have a Sustainability Working Group or use Environment, Social and Governance (ESG) to guide and develop their projects and organisational culture.
-But are those addressing transformative intersectional climate justice and resilience?
+For instance, many CSOs already have an environmental policy and an inclusivity policy, or they have a sustainability working group or use Environment, Social and Governance (ESG) to guide and develop their projects and organisational culture.
+But are those addressing the voices, impacts and needs of the most marginalised in their communities?
 If not, what are the missing elements?

 Climate justice is not always about setting up new services and programs.
 It is about reflecting on the services and programs we already have in place and considering how they intersect with climate justice and resilience.
 It is about identifying how people and communities are and will be affected by climate change and social injustice and what CSOs can do to respond to those.

-Note: Organisations that are not ready to start a transformative process with the climate justice and resilience process tools, namely those who do not have safer lived Experience Engagement and Aboriginal and Torres Strait Islander Engagement integrated into their work/structure/processes, can use the toolkit resources to prepare themselves for this.
+Note: Organisations that are not ready to start a transformative process with the climate justice and resilience process tools, namely those who do not have safer lived Experience Engagement and Aboriginal and Torres Strait Islander Engagement integrated into their work/structure/processes, can use the Toolkit resources to prepare themselves for this.

 Using fair, safer and equitable processes to start a climate justice and resilience journey